-- If you are using a microSD card to expand the storage of your device, then the phone may ask you if you would like to erase the data in the card.
+- If you are using a microSD card to expand your device’s storage, then the phone may ask you if you would like to erase the data in the card.
 It is up to you to choose whether you want to wipe the data from the card or not.

 If you find your phone charging too slowly in comparison to the phones that your friends are using, there is a possibility that you have a dated phone which does not support quick charging.
 With quick charging, phone charging has become a lot easier and faster.
 This may make you feel that your phone is charging too slow when the fact is that it is charging at the usual pace.

 These problems and solutions for Android won’t charge work on almost all Android phones: Samsung galaxy s4, Samsung galaxy s3,/s4, Samsung galaxy s5, Samsung galaxy s6, Samsung galaxy s7, Samsung galaxy note, HTC one, LG G, Moto X, Xperia, and tablets: Nexus, Samsung galaxy tab, and Lenovo.ETC.
-If you find there is a charging problem with your phone, try these solutions to fix the issue.
-If these solutions do not work for your Android phone then contact the manufacturer, repair shop, or your carrier.
+If you find a charging problem with your phone, try these solutions to fix the issue.
+If these solutions do not work for your Android phone, contact the manufacturer, repair shop, or carrier.

 We saw that many forum visitors are complaining that their “Samsung galaxy s6 won’t charge”.

 Among several problems, the most common problem is the battery charging issue.
 Recently, some users discussed the Samsung Galaxy S4 not charging- grey battery problem on the Technobezz forum.
-Some users have complained that when they were trying to charge the phone, the phone did not respond and a grey battery symbol was appearing on the screen.
+Some users complained that when they were trying to charge the phone, the phone did not respond, and a grey battery symbol appeared on the screen.
 Some users have reported that the phone was vibrating while showing this grey battery symbol.